kinecosystem/kin-ecosystem-ios-sdk/README.md

 The ecosystem "5 minute SDK" supports rich user experience and seamless blockchain integration. <br/>
 Once the ecosystem SDK is integrated within a digital service, users will be be able to interact with rich earn and spend marketplace experiences, and view their account balance and order history.<br/>
 A stellar wallet and account will be created behind the scenes for the user. <br/>
+The SDK also support purchase API to allow users to create spend transaction within the app - see the following section: [Using kin for native spend experience.](#using-kin-for-native-spend-experience)<br/>
+Next version of the SDK and API will also suport native earn and P2P transactions.<br/>

 ## Installation